prog4biol/pfb2024/pfb.md

 - classes
 - methods

-**Data types** are just different types of data which are discussed in more detail later.
+**Data types** are just different types of data.
 Examples of data types are integer numbers and strings of letters and numbers (text).
 These can be stored in variables.

 **Functions** do something with data, such as a calculation.
 Some functions are already built into Python.
 You can create your own functions as well.

-**Objects** are a way of grouping a set of data and functions (methods) that act on that data.
+**Objects** group various data and functions (methods) that act on that data into a convenient and coherent programming paradigm.

 **Classes** are a way to encapsulate (organize) variables and functions.
 Objects get their variables and methods from the class they belong to.